Robin Laws: Conventions

-Robin Laws is frequently invited to be a guest speaker at conventions around the world, having made appearances at Gen Con Australia and Ropecon in Finland.
+Robin Laws is often invited speak at conventions around the world, having made appearances at Gen Con Australia and Ropecon in Finland.

 Laws attends Gen Con Indy and the Toronto International Film Festival every year.
 He has stated that he often cannot attend Fan Expo Canada because that convention often takes place too soon after Gen Con and too soon before TIFF, but he likes to attend it whenever he can.
 He was Fan Expo's gaming guest of honor in 2005 and 2010.

 Since 2010, Laws has participated in Dragonmeet in London as a guest of Pelgrane Press.

 Works

 A partial list of works by Robin D Laws: